bharathkeshavamurthy/SPAVE-28G/README.md

 # SPAVE-28G
-Signal Propagation Analyses in V2X Ecosystems (S.P.A.V.E) at 28 GHz (millimeter-wave | mmWave) on the NSF POWDER testbed at the University of Utah in Salt Lake City, UT.
+Signal Propagation Analyses in V2X Ecosystems (S.P.A.V.E) at 28 GHz on the NSF POWDER testbed in Salt Lake City, UT.

-NOTE: This project was internally known as Project Odin: hence docstrings, comments, and variables in the source code might reference this nomenclature.
+NOTE: This project was internally known as Project Odin.
+Hence, comments and variables in the source code might reference this nomenclature.